 Great emphasis is also placed on the development of generic skills with management, communication, problem-solving and design and innovation in civil engineering.
 Interaction with industry professionals is available through guest lectures, field and project work.
 Career opportunities abound in government, construction, property, infrastructure, consulting, mining, land, water, and waste.

-The Master of Engineering (Civil) has full accreditation with Engineers Australia and EUR-ACE®.
+The Civil specialisation of the Master of Engineering has full accreditation with Engineers Australia and EUR-ACE®.

 Intended learning outcomes